Dave Rowntree: Video

-On 31 July 2018, Rowntree appeared in the video for Slaves' newly released single, "Chokehold", as a drummer auditioning for a part in the band.
+On 31 July 2018, Rowntree appeared in the video for Slaves' released single, "Chokehold", as a drummer auditioning for a part in the band.

 Podcast

 Rowntree hosts The Dave Rowntree Podcast Show on Spotify with "researcher George".
-The first series was six episodes long, starting with an episode of Rowntree's "go to" music for challenging times released in November 2022.
+The first series was six episodes long, starting with an episode of Rowntree's "go to" music for challenging times released in November 2020.

 Solo career

-In November 2021 Rowntree signed a deal with Cooking Vinyl for his first solo record.
-"As a kid I used to spend hours spinning the dial on my radio, dreaming of escape to all the places whose exotic stations I heard,” Rowntree said in a statement.
-“I’ve tried to make an album like that – tuning through the spectrum, stopping at each song telling a story about a turning point in my life, then spinning the dial and moving on."
+In November 2021, Rowntree signed a deal with Cooking Vinyl for his first solo record.
+In a statement, Rowntree said, "As a kid I used to spend hours spinning the dial on my radio, dreaming of escape to all the places whose exotic stations I heard.
+I've tried to make an album like that – tuning through the spectrum, stopping at each song telling a story about a turning point in my life, then spinning the dial and moving on."

 His first solo single, "London Bridge", was released on 5 July 2022.

-Rowntree's first solo album was released on 20 January 2023, titled Radio Songs.
+Rowntree's first solo album, Radio Songs, was released on 20 January 2023.